qtgeo1248/MKS22X-FinalProject/README.md

 7. Once in a while, you will see a word that is separated from the rest.
 This is the special word.
 It is a harder word to find because there is no clue for it.
 8. If you find a word that is not part of the crossword, it will be counted as a bonus word!
 It gives brownie points.
 9. Once you have found all of the words for the level along with the special word if it exists, we will tell you “Congratulations!” and take you to the very next level where you can try your hand at making more words from a different set of letters!<br/>

+**What's also interesting is the Spanish version:** :smile:
+- There is a separate sketch folder named WordGameSpan.
+If you follow the above directions for it, you can play the game in Spanish!
 ![Bowl of Soup](https://media0.giphy.com/media/5xtDarBbqdSQxfGFdNS/giphy.gif?cid=790b76115cee9e746c34542e6fed6d1e&rid=giphy.gif)
 ## DevLogs:
 <p>:shoe: - George's doing<br/>